mattydevicce/pluto/u4-ruby-on-rails/d19-constructor/__lesson__/javascript-prototype.md

 bobby.age;
 ```

-#### Conventions
+> Conventions
-- capitalize the function (will work without it but CONVENTION)
+- capitalize the function (will work without it, but follow CONVENTION)
-- to make an object we use a keyword `new`
+- to make an object we use a keyword `new` similarly to Ruby

-**You do** 10 minutes
+**You do** 15 minutes

-* Using the dog example from the Ruby classes example, define a constructor for a dog
+* Taking the concept of Ruby classes and the Dog example, define a constructor for a fish
-* Create 3 different dogs and make sure that they have different attributes and add a bark function to each dog.
+* Create 3 different types of fish.
+One of them must be an Anglerfish.
+Make sure that they have different attributes and add a swim function to each fish.
+* Explain what's an Anglerfish

-**REVIEW 10 minutes SEND ME YOUR MINION**
+**REVIEW 10 minutes SEND ME YOUR FISH**

 # BREAK

 We have a problem.
 When we run our constructor function, we are creating new instances of the objects.
 Each object gets its own set of attributes, and its own set of behaviors.
 This means every time we make an object, it will create a new copy of every behavior function we define.

-If we make 10 minions, we make ten minion objects, and ten revert functions, and ten mutate functions.
+If we make 10 fish, we make ten minion objects, and ten revert functions, and ten mutate functions.

-What if we make 10000 dogs.
+What if we make 10000 fish.
 That's 10000 copies of the same function stored in memory.
 This is memory intensive.

 **Note**
 Keep in mind that Ruby will not have this behavior because it is not prototype-based programming language.